TOD-theses/paper-T-RACE/main.typ

 When we want to check $n$ transactions for TOD, there are $frac(n^2 - n, 2)$ possible transaction pairs.
 Thus if we want to test each pair for TOD we end up with a total of $frac(n^2 - n, 2)$ transaction executions for the approximation and $n^2 - n$ executions for the exact TOD check.
 Similar to @torres_frontrunner_2021 and @zhang_combatting_2023, we can filter irrelevant transaction pairs to reduce the search space.

 Depending on the available world states and state changes, the exact number of required transaction executions and the method to compute world states may differ.
-For instance, the archive nodes Erigon and Reth currently only store state changes for each block, but not on a transaction level @noauthor_erigon_2023@noauthor_reth_2024-1.
-We show in @sec:tod-detection how checking for TOD works with such constraints.
-Other systems, such as EthScope, and Erigon 3, store changes for every transaction @wu_time-travel_2022@rebuffo_erigon_2024.
+For instance, the archive nodes Erigon 2 and Reth currently only store state changes for each block, but not on a transaction level @noauthor_erigon_2023@noauthor_reth_2024-1.
+We show the state calculations under such constraints in @sec:tod-detection.
+Other systems, such as EthScope @wu_time-travel_2022, and Erigon 3 @rebuffo_erigon_2024, store changes for every transaction.
 However, EthScope is not publicly available anymore and Erigon 3 is still in development.

 === Similarity to blockchain executions

 With our definition, the state changes $Delta_T_A$ and $Delta_T_B$ from the normal execution are equivalent to the state changes that happened on the blockchain.
-Also, the reverse order is closely related to the state from the blockchain, as we start with the world states before $T_A$ and $T_B$ and only change state keys that were modified by $T_A$ and $T_B$, thus only the state keys relevant to analyze for TOD.
+Also, the reverse order is closely related to the state from the blockchain, as we start with the world states before $T_A$ and $T_B$ and only change state keys that were modified by $T_A$ and $T_B$, thus only the state keys relevant for TOD simulation.
 Furthermore, we prevent the effects of block environment changes by using the same environments as on the blockchain.

 This contrasts with other implementations, where transactions are executed in different block environments than originally, a different world state is used for the first transaction or the effect of intermediary transactions is ignored.
 All three cases can alter the execution of $T_A$ and $T_B$, such that the result is not closely related to the blockchain.